Food Sovereignty

 Indigenous food sovereignty is much more than promoting a healthy, traditional diet.
 It is about reclaiming Indigenous peoples’ ability to access and manage traditional food sources.
 Food sovereignty promotes gaining a better understanding of—and a relationship to—the land and waters that produce our foods and medicines.

-Food sovereignty includes cultural revitalization and bringing our traditional hunting, gathering, tending, fishing, preparing, and storing knowledge to new generations.
-Supporting the community in self-empowerment, holistic wellness, and creativity in the ways in which we choose to feed our families.
-Food sovereignty is about reclaiming control over our health while decolonizing and re-indigenizing our diets.
+Food sovereignty, then, is about cultural revitalization and bringing our traditional hunting, harvesting, fishing, preparing, and storing knowledge to new generations.
+It is about promoting self-empowerment, holistic wellness, and creativity in the ways in which we choose to feed our families.
+Food sovereignty is about reclaiming control over our health and spirit and decolonizing our diets.
 It is about asserting the human right to have secure access to healthy foods cultivated in sustainable ways and promoting sustainable economic development and stewardship of land and water resources.

 • Medicine and food gardens